CHRISTIAENSLouis/geospatialanalysis/source/What we did.rst

 Each superficial layer is associated to a specific color scale.

 The layers related to depth and magnitude are very similar.
-Therefore, we will only detail the creation of one of these layers in this documention.
+Therefore, we will only detail the creation of one of these layers in this documentation.

 ::